loganmurphy/snippets/README.md

 TODO:
-Build as dumb HTML forms
+- Build as dumb HTML forms
-DONE - view groups
+  - view groups DONE
-DONE - view user
+  - view user DONE
-- subscribe to group
+  - subscribe to group DONE
-DONE - subscripe to user
+  - subscripe to user DONE

-group admin UI
+- group admin UI
+  - figure out how we want to admin this
   - create group
   - add user to group

-Build a search interface
+- Build a search interface
   - group & user autocomplete APIs
+- Clean up
+  - get more consistent in code & html with subscribe vs follow vs member

-Rebuild the initial pages as API-driven?
+  - Rebuild the initial pages as API-driven?

-Clean up
   - break out pages into blueprints?
-- get more consistent in code & html with subscribe vs follow vs member